Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 What channels work best for lead reactivation?

-SMS consistently outperforms email for initial re-engagement, with open rates above 90% compared to 20 to 30% for email.
-The most effective campaigns use a multi-channel sequence: SMS first, followed by email, then retargeting ads for contacts who don't respond.
-Multi-channel campaigns produce a 31% lower cost per lead compared to single-channel outreach.
+SMS consistently outperforms email for initial re-engagement, with open rates above 98% compared to 20 to 30% for email.
+The most effective campaigns use a multi-channel sequence: SMS first, followed by email, then phone for contacts who engage.
+Suparev's 2026 benchmarks show multi-channel outreach achieves 2.3x higher reactivation rates than any single channel alone.

 What reactivation rate should I expect?

 A well-executed campaign targeting a reasonably fresh list (leads from the past 12 to 24 months) should see a 10 to 25% reactivation rate.
 Factors that affect results include list age, message personalization, offer relevance, and response speed.
-Contacts that re-engage and receive a reply within one minute convert at significantly higher rates than those who wait hours for a response.
+Leads contacted within 90 days of going dormant are 10x more likely to reactivate than leads over two years old — so timing matters.

 Do I need a large CRM to make reactivation worthwhile?